processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 import processing.io.*;
 MPR121 touch; // define MPR121 I2C capacitive touch sensor

-// Create 5 of each type of oscillators (1 for each electrode that acts as a separate key) SinOsc sinOsc[] = new SinOsc[5];
+// Create 5 instances of each type of oscillators (1 for each electrode that acts as a separate key) SinOsc sinOsc[] = new SinOsc[5];
 SqrOsc sqrOsc[] = new SqrOsc[5];
 TriOsc triOsc[] = new TriOsc[5];